Supervised Multimodal Bitransformers for Classifying Images and Text: Multimodal Bitransformers

 \subsection{Image Encoder}

-In computer vision it is common to transfer the fully connected penultimate layer of a pre-trained convolutional neural network \cite{Razavian:2014cvpr}, where the output is often the result of a pooling operation over feature maps.
-Within the multimodal bitransformer architecture, however, we can handle arbitrary lengths and are not committed to a particular number of inputs.
-Thus, we generalize the final pooling layer to yield not one single output vector, but $N$ separate image embeddings, unlike in a regular convolutional neural network.
+In computer vision it is common to transfer the final fully connected layer of a pre-trained convolutional neural network \cite{Razavian:2014cvpr}, where the output is often the result of a pooling operation over feature maps.
+For multimodal bitransformers, however, this pooling is not necessary, since they can handle arbitrary numbers of dense inputs.
+Thus, we experiment with having the pooling yield not one single output vector, but $N$ separate image embeddings, unlike in a regular convolutional neural network.
 In this case we use a ResNet-152 \cite{He:2016cvpr} with average pooling over $K\times M$ grids in the image, yielding $N=KM$~output vectors of $2048$ dimensions each, for every image.
-Input images are resized, center-cropped at $224$x$224$ and normalized, as is the standard for these networks.
+Images are resized, center-cropped and normalized.